glensc/eventum-oldwiki/Eventum:Manage_Link_Filters.md

 Link filters are used to replace text with an automatic link to some external resource.
 It uses regular expressions to replace the text.

 Specify the search pattern in the pattern field without delimiters.
 Specify the entire string you would like to use as a replacement to the matched text.

-Useful link filters {#useful-link-filters}
+Useful link filters
 -------------------

-### linking to eventum attachment {#linking-to-eventum-attachment}
+### linking to eventum attachment

 pattern: